frelindo/Frelindo-s-Food-Texture-Pack/README.md

  ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈

- How To Download These Files:
+## How to Download this Texturepack

     A: Download texture pack only (Recommended):